Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning: Related Work

 \subsection{Task and Motion Planning (TAMP)}

 Combined TAMP involves jointly solving high-level symbolic action planning and low-level motion planning ~\cite{doi:10.1146/annurev-control-091420-084139,ferrermestres2017combined,Integrating_Symbolic}.
 TAMP settings are defined by a combination of symbolic actions, states, and physical constraints, with tasks represented by either symbolic or physical goals.
 To identify feasible high-level action sequences for these goals, various TAMP planners have been developed.

+Early approaches often relied on linear, flow-like architectures~\cite{aSyMov, SMAP}.
+Modern solvers have evolved into complex, interleaved planners that generally fall into two distinct categories.
+Sampling-based methods, such as PDDLStream~\cite{garrett2020pddlstream} and FFRob~\cite{FFRob}, integrate symbolic planning with geometric reasoning by treating geometric constraints as black-box samplers; they generate candidate values for continuous parameters during the search and verify feasibility through external motion planning queries.
+In contrast, optimization-based strategies, most notably Logic-Geometric Programming (LGP)~\cite{lgp}, formulate the TAMP problem as a constrained mathematical program, optimizing symbolic choices and continuous trajectories simultaneously to satisfy physical constraints.

-These planners have evolved from linear, flow-like approaches ~\cite{aSyMov, SMAP} to more complex, interleaved planners ~\cite{lgp, garrett2020pddlstream, Hierarchical_now, FFRob} that integrate motion planning to varying extents, ensuring the feasibility of symbolic plans.
-However, TAMP inherently faces scalability challenges due to large action and state spaces, limiting the horizon of proposed plans and their adaptability to complex scenarios ~\cite{nair2019hierarchical, Driess_Long-Horizon}.
+While these methods ensure physical consistency, TAMP inherently faces scalability challenges due to large action and state spaces, limiting the horizon of proposed plans and their adaptability to complex scenarios ~\cite{nair2019hierarchical, Driess_Long-Horizon}.
 Common strategies to address this include heuristic-guided search ~\cite{braun2022rhhlgp, Erdem2011CombiningHC,planner-independent} and breaking down the original problem into sub-problems ~\cite{HLGP,effort_level, hartmann2022long}.
-Our approach aims to divide the original problem into sub-problems using the proposed concept of responsibility sharing, if it is inferred to improve the agent's performance.